 Planets form in vast clouds of dust and gas called nebulae.
 A new planetary system forms when part of the cloud clumps together and begins to collapse under the force of gravity.
 The compression at the centre of the cloud is so great and causes so much heat to be generated that a new star is formed.
 The remainder of the dense cloud rotates around the star and begins to flatten into a disc.
 Planets begin to coalesce within this circulating dust ring.
 The new planets grow larger and larger, gathering up the remaining dust until a new group of planets is formed orbiting around its own star.

 It’s incredible that we can know about star formation in such detail, given that it happens so far away, and over such a long period of time.
 The discoveries from space telescopes such as Hubble provide plenty of fuel for the imagination, and increase our picture of how big our creator God is.
 Our universe was created through the same Jesus who appeared to a small nation on the tiny planet that we call home.
 It’s hard to keep those two things in your head at the same time…

-And I can’t write on Hubble without mentioning that Dr Jennifer Wiseman, the chief scientific officer of Hubble Telescope, is a Christian and has written her own thoughts down in a paper for BioLogos about science as an instrument of worship.
-She also appeared on BBC’s Women’s Hour, speaking about a talk she was about to give at the Faraday Institute on life on other planets.
+And I can’t write on Hubble without mentioning that Dr Jennifer Wiseman, the chief scientific officer of Hubble Telescope, is a Christian and has written her own thoughts down in an article for BioLogos about science as an instrument of worship.
+She also gave a talk at the Faraday Institute on life on other planets.

 Each new discovery, even every new theory, is held at first to have the most wide-reaching theological and philosophical consequences.
 It is seized by unbelievers as the basis for a new attack on Christianity; it is often, and more embarrassingly, seized by injudicious believers as the basis for a new defense.